 septilin tablet price By the end of all art classes in District 22, students will have the ability to bubble their answer sheets with confidence, speed, and (most importantly) the careful dexterity it takes to color inside the lines.

 “I had no idea how behind our students were!”
 Dahlia said.
 “With this curriculum shift, I finally feel like I’m shaping kids’ lives in a meaningful way.”

 At the start of this term, Dahlia’s class will focus on the foundation to proper test bubbling: sharpening a pencil without compromising its delicate lead tip.
 Over the year, the class will advance to higher-order skills such as applying the precise amount of pressure needed to erase lead marks without fraying the paper.

 The students will build portfolios of bubbled answer sheets that they feel most proud of completing.
 Dahlia is already excited to select their most captivating samples: “Parents always light up when they see their child’s true potential.”

 Superintendent Sharon Shuman is unsurprised that Dahlia and other art teachers are now welcoming the deconstruction of curriculum that they spent decades perfecting.

 According to Shuman, the art teachers just needed a little push to recognize that students benefit most from skills that are immediately applicable.
-“You see, creativity might help a child sometime in their life, but Scantron bubbling makes a measurable impact right away,” she said.
+“You see, creativity check might help a child sometime in their life, but Scantron bubbling makes a measurable impact right away,” she said.